-Illuminated advertising on street name posts are not permitted in advance of intersections.
-All devices are to be located as close as practical to an intersection.
+Illuminated advertising on street name signs are not permitted in advance or after intersections.

-Visibility of the street name panels on the device must also be considered when determining the longitudinal placement of the device.
+All devices are to be located as close as practical to an intersection and visibility of the street name panels on the device must be considered when determining the longitudinal placement of the device.

-The lateral or longitudinal placement restrictions for advertising devices as set out in Appendix C do not apply to illuminated advertising on street name posts.
+The longitudinal placement restrictions for advertising devices as set out in Appendix C do not apply to illuminated advertising on street name signs.